 According to the Medical Council of India and the Board of Governors (BoG), 10% of seats are reserved for the economically weaker section (EWS) of the society.
-There are two kinds of quota in government medical colleges.
+There are two kinds of quotas in government medical colleges.
 These are the 15% All India quota and the 85% State quota.
 There are seats in the Central Government Universities as well.
 These include BHU and AMU in Uttar Pradesh with a total of 234 seats and Delhi University (DU) has three colleges with a total of 490 seats.
 For states like Nagaland and Sikkim, which have no government medical college and other northeast states with few government seats, these central universities are important seat providers.

 There are a total of 260 private medical colleges with 35,540 seats.
-For admission into private colleges, the fees for the 4.5-year course ranges from Rs.
+For admission into private colleges, the fees for the 4.5-year course range from Rs.
 50,00,000 to Rs.
 60,00,000.
 Each college publishes its own cut-off.
 Usually for a general category candidate, one must score more than 350 in the NEET examination for admission into a good private medical college.
 There are also a few semi-government colleges where a certain percentage of seats are reserved for merit students.

-3. Will NEET Cut-off for the Year 2021 Decrease?
+3. Will the NEET cut-off for the year 2022 decrease?